What is a Discovery Flight? The Complete Guide

 Throttle Engagement and Lift Velocity

-As you push forward the throttle, the plane’s engine roars to life, accelerating along the runway.
-Your instructor will help you reach the optimal speed for liftoff, usually around 55-65 knots for most beginner-friendly aircraft.
+As you push the throttle forward, the engine roars to life, and you’ll accelerate down the runway.
+Your instructor will guide you to achieve the optimal takeoff speed, typically around 55-65 knots for most training aircraft.

 Physical Sensations